MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/plan-fabric.md

 ## Plan the compute fabric

-The compute fabric consists of all the servers and computers that will be managed in the VMM fabric.
+In the compute fabric you set up all the servers and computers that will be managed in the VMM fabric.
 It includes the VMM library, virtualization hosts and VMs, and infrastructure servers, including update servers, IPAM servers, and PXE servers used for bare metal deployment.

 [Learn more](plan-compute.md) about planning the compute fabric.

 ## Plan the networking fabric

-Here's what you'll typically do to set up networking in the VMM fabric:
+In the networking fabric you:

 1. **Set up logical networks and IP addressing**: Create logical networks that maps to your physical networks.
 You can create network sites that map to network sites in your physical network.
 For example IP subnets, VLNS, or subnet/VLAN pairs.
 Then if you're not using DHCP you create IP address pools for the network sites that exist within your physical networks.
 2. **Create VM networks**: Create VM networks that map to network sites that exist within your physical networks.